Photography by Katie O’Neill

 Robert Powell’s successful film and TV career continued through the 1980s and 1990s, when in 1993 he teamed up with his old golfing partner Jasper Carrott to play an incompetent detective in a succession of sketches that formed part of a television series, Detectives.
 This was a return to Powell’s comedic roots and proved to be an incredibly popular venture which ran for five years.

 In 2001, the University of Salford named a new state-of-the-art theatre after him, “One of my proudest moments” he told us.
 In early 2005 he became a regular in the TV medical drama, Holby City, where he remained for six years before departing to return to theatre.

-Powell’s distinctive voice is frequently heard on voice-overs, advertisements and as a narrator of television programmes such as Great Crimes and Trials and The Century of Warfare and World War II in HD Colour.
+Roberts’s distinctive voice is frequently heard on voice-overs, advertisements and as a narrator of television programmes such as Great Crimes and Trials and The Century of Warfare and World War II in HD Colour.

 “We chose the Victorian architecture of Castlefield Basin as the backdrop for Robert’s shoot on a hot and sunny afternoon in July.
 Situated only a stones throw from his native Salford it seemed an appropriate setting.
-Working with Robert Powell was a whole new experience.
+Working with Robert was a whole new experience.
 The actor who has played so many roles, talked about his career and also about his fond memories of growing up in Salford.
 He was very obliging and was happy to pose and be prompted.
 Robert a keen photographer himself, seemed genuinely interested in the location and the Greater Mancunians project.”